rubymorillo/pocket-marketing-tech-list/README.md

 - ["How Blog Post Syndication Works"](https://www.stephaniemorillo.co/post/how-blog-post-syndication-works): A post that explains blog syndication, aka "cross-posting".
 - ["What's the best blogging platform for developers?"](https://www.stephaniemorillo.co/post/what-s-the-best-blogging-platform-for-developers): A blog post to help you figure out what's important in selecting a blog platform.
 - [DEV Community](https://dev.to/): An open source developer blogging and community platform.
 Allows you to categorize blog posts into tags, enables comments, and allows for blog syndication.
 - [Hashnode](https://hashnode.com/): Developer blogging and community platfor.
 Allows you to categorize blog posts into tags, enables comments, and allows for blog syndication.
-Also allows developers to map their own domain to their blog.
+Also lets developers map their own domain to their blog.

 ## 📒Organizational Apps
 - [Airtable](https://airtable.com/invite/r/mwQ4099x): A powerful no-code relational database.
 Has a ton of templates for everything from task management to forms to content calendars to Kanban boards. (_Note: Affiliate link_)